pekrau/CouchDB2/README.md

 ```python
 db = Database(server, name, check=True)
 ```
 Interface to a named CouchDB database.
+If `check` is true, then raise NotFoundError if the the database does not exist.

 ### \_\_str\_\_
 ```python